freyakavanagh/DevOps-Notes/what-is-cloud/README.md

 Public Clouds: A public cloud is a type of cloud computing that provides on-demand access to computing resources (servers, storage, networking, etc.) over the Internet.

-Private Clouds: A private cloud is a cloud computing environment that is hosted within a company's own data center.
+Private Clouds/ On prem : A private cloud is a cloud computing environment that is hosted within a company's own data center.
 This means that the company has complete control over the hardware, software, and security of the cloud environment.

 Hybrid Clouds: A hybrid cloud is a combination of a public cloud and a private cloud.
-This means that a company uses both public and private cloud resources to meet its IT needs.
+This means that a company uses both public and private cloud resources to meet its IT needs. e.g. database on prem and app on the cloud.

 Multi Clouds: A multi-cloud is a deployment strategy in which an organization uses multiple cloud computing platforms from different providers.
+So the apps and databases are replicated across other providers so if one of them breaks it will still run.

 ## What are the different types of cloud SERVICE?